argonne-lcf/ALCFBeginnersGuide/polaris/02_profiling.md

 In addition, the baseline feature of this tool allows users to compare results within the tool.
 NVIDIA Nsight Compute provides a customizable and data-driven user interface, metric collection, and can be extended with analysis scripts for post-processing results.

+### Users are assumed to know:
+* basic usage of NVidia NSight System and Compute profilers
+### Learning Goals:
+* How to run NVidia profilers on Polaris
+* Installing NVidia profilers on your local machine
+* Viewing results produced on Polaris on your local machine

 ## Step-by-step guide